-At the Mousterian epoch, which began about 80 thousand years ago, Neanderthal man, who not belong to Homo sapiens sapiens, colonized much of Europe, especially Eastern one.
+At the Mousterian epoch, which began about 80 thousand years ago, Neanderthal man, who not belong to Homo sapiens sapiens, colonized much of Europe, especially the Eastern one.
 Settlements of the Mousterian era with artificial dwellings in Ukraine were found on the Dniester near villages Molodovo, Voronovitsa (TOLOCHKO P.P, 1994: 15).
-In Russia, the most ancient evidence of Mousterian era discovered, in particular, near the hamlet Chelyuskinets on the right bank of the Volga, in tracts Zaikino Popelishche and Sukhaya Mechetka in the Volgograd region (TURETSKIY M., 2007: 31-32).
+In Russia, the most ancient evidence of the Mousterian era discovered, in particular, near the hamlet Chelyuskinets on the right bank of the Volga, in tracts Zaikino Popelishche and Sukhaya Mechetka in the Volgograd region (TURETSKIY M., 2007: 31-32).
 In Hungary, the Paleolithic sites of the same epoch were found in caves in the north-west of the country and in Transdanubia (SHUSHARIN V.P., 1971: 10).
-Then Grimaldi man of Negroid race appeared , but his fate remains unknown.
+Then Grimaldi man of Negroid race appeared, but his fate remains unknown.
 He could have partially or completely assimilated into the later newcomers, be killed by them, or be forced out to other places of settlements.

 More detailed here

 Left: Ethno-cultural map of Eastern Europe for the period from the 5th to the 3rd millennium BC

-Below is ethno-cultural map of Eastern Europe for the period from the end of the 3rd to the end of the 2nd millennium BC
+Below is an ethnocultural map of Eastern Europe for the period from the end of the 3rd to the end of the 2nd millennium BC

-Under the influence of local environmental conditions and the ethnic composition of the territories, on the basis of the Corded Ware culture emerged some of its variants, which eventually developed into independent culture.
+Under the influence of local environmental conditions and the ethnic composition of the territories, on the basis of the Corded Ware culture emerged some of its variants, which eventually developed into an independent culture.
 These are Fatyanovo-Balanovo culture, Middle Dnieper culture, Trzciniec culture, and Komariv culture.
-Spread territory of the last is not shown on the map, it existed simultaneously with its Trzciniec culture however its carriers were not the Germans but the ancient Bulgars.
+The spread territory of the last is not shown on the map, it existed simultaneously with its Trzciniec culture however its carriers were not the Germans but the ancient Bulgars.